 Following this 29-goal season in the Premier League, Drogba would go on to score just 20 more times in the competition across 88 games in three seasons.
 However, the following campaign of 2010-11 would see him post 13 assists, which was his career high in a single PL season.

 25 Goals, 14 Assists

-Unlike 2002-03, however, Henry did win the Premier League Golden Boot in this campaign with his 25 goals.
-He’d won it twice before (2001-02, 2003-04) and this was his third time winning the award, eventually going on to win a fourth the following campaign in 2005-06.
-No player has won the Premier League Golden Boot on more occasions than Henry (4).
+Unlike 2002-03, however, Henry did win the Golden Boot in this campaign with his 25 goals.
+He’d won it twice before (2001-02, 2003-04) and this was his third time winning the award, eventually going on to win a fourth the following season in 2005-06.
+No player has won the Golden Boot on more occasions than Henry (4).

 Twenty of his 39 goal involvements came in his opening 13 games of the season, making his strike rate of 19 in the final 19 matches look ordinary in comparison.
 However, with hat-tricks in consecutive appearances against Portsmouth and Norwich City in March and April 2005, Henry is one of only seven players to achieve this feat in Premier League history, along with Les Ferdinand (1992-93), Wright (1993-94), Drogba (2009-10), Wayne Rooney (2010-11), Kane twice (2016-17 and 2017-18) and Haaland (2022-23).